I3A-NavSys/utrafman_sim/docs/install.md

 ![Routes generated](./img/tutorials/simple-simulation-random-routes.png 'Random routes generated :size=800px')

-Once the simulation has completed, you will have access to a **SimulationProcessor** object in the MATLAB workspace, referenced by the variable name `SP`.
+Once the simulation is completed, you can access a **SimulationProcessor** object in the MATLAB workspace, referenced by the variable `SP`.
 This object enables you to retrieve and analyze simulation data of a specific flight plan.
 For example, if you wish to visualize the telemetry data of _flight plan 1_, you can execute the following command in MATLAB: